openflighthpc/use.openflighthpc.org/docs/source/overview/whatisit.rst

 What doesn't it do?
 -------------------

-**An important part of having ultimate power to control your environment is taking responsibility for it.** While no one is going to tell you how you should configure your cluster, you need to remember good security practice, and look after both your personal and research data. openFlight Compute provides you with a personal, single-user cluster - please use responsibility. openFlight Compute is not indended as a replacement for your national super-computer centre.
+**An important part of having ultimate power to control your environment is taking responsibility for it.** While no one is going to tell you how you should configure your research environment, you need to remember good security practice, and look after both your personal and research data. openFlight Compute provides you with a personal, single-user research environment - please use responsibility. openFlight Compute is not indended as a replacement for your national super-computer centre.

 If you're running openFlight Compute on AWS, then there are some great tutorials written by the Amazon team on how to secure your environment.
-Just because you're running on public cloud, doesn't mean that your cluster is any less secure than a cluster running in your basement.
+Just because you're running on public cloud, doesn't mean that your research environment is any less secure than a research environment running in your basement.
 Start at the `AWS Security Pages <https://aws.amazon.com/security>`_, and talk to a security expert if you're still unsure.

 .. _clientprereqs: